vinifen/pixelpost/README.md

 #### Create the database:

-CCopy the contents of `db/pixelpost-db-mysql.sql` into your MySQL database.
+Copy the contents of `db/pixelpost-db-mysql.sql` into your MySQL database.

 #### Create the `.env` file: